 From November 11th - December 20th, Rudolph's Holly Jolly Breakfast takes place, with games, a sing-a-long, and of course, breakfast.

 A Reindeer Games Scavenger Hunt, one that features Rudolph and the Misfit Toys, takes place each day from November 11th - January 1st

 There will also be ice sculpture carving, ice tubing, gingerbread decorating, ice skating, a snowball build & blast, the chance to take photos with Santa, and a Christmas fountain show.

 This is sure to be one of the best family activities in Nashville, so we recommend getting your tickets as soon as possible!

 We love a good holiday light display, especially one we can enjoy from the warmth of our car!

-Tickets are $25 per car and the proceeds benefit Franktown Open Hearts.
+Tickets are usually around $25 per car and the proceeds benefit Franktown Open Hearts.
 Get your ticket here.

 For a full list of things to do at night in Nashville, check out our full post here.

 The Nashville Zoo lights up this December with the country's largest Chinese lantern festival, Zoolumination.

 There will be over 500 custom-made silk lanterns dotted across 60 acres, including a 200-foot-long dragon!